 At the Somafree Institute, Dr. Hal Raglan humiliates his patient Mike by saying: "you're just a weak person.
 You must have got that from your mother.
 It probably would have been better for you if you had been born a girl!"
 On the dimly lit stage, Raglan demands a demonstration of anger, and Mike reveals angry red blotches covering his torso.
 The audience gasps.
 Raglan announces that this is psychoplasmcis; the physical manifestation of mental rage by the appearance of the welts on one's body.

 Meanwhile, Frank Carveth collects his nine-year-old daughter Candy from a 'Private Guest Room'.
 Candy wears a red coat with fur trim and hood.
 Bathing her, Frank finds bruises and scratches on her back.
-He drives to the Somafree Institute to confront Raglan and demands to see his wife Nola, whom has been committed there.
+He drives to the Somafree Institute to confront Raglan and demands to see his wife Nola, whom has been committed there after she apparently suffered a nervous breakdown.
 Raglan refuses.
 Frank accuses Nola of abusing their daughter and says he will stop Candy's next visit.
 Raglan threatens legal action if Frank withholds a vital part of Nola's treatment.
 Frank then goes to his lawyer, Al Resnikoff, who tells him that Nola has a stronger legal position despite the fact that she is committed to a mental hospital.
 Frank says that he will do what he has to.
 He takes Candy to her maternal grandmother, Juliana, who seems highly strung out.

 Back at the institute, Raglan goes into Nola's room (play-acting as Candy) and he asks her why she hurt her daughter Candice.
 Raglan/Candice says: "Mummies don't hurt their own children".
 Nola sobs that they do.
 She tells Raglan that her own mother was "fucked up and bad".
 Raglan encourages her anger by telling her: "Go all the way through it, right to the end."